Cloncurry, Queensland: Education

-Cloncurry State School is a government primary and secondary (Prep-12) school for boys and girls at Daintree Street (20.7042°S 140.5056°E).
+Cloncurry State School is a government primary and secondary (Prep–12) school at Daintree Street (20.7042°S 140.5056°E).
 In 2015 the school had 281 students enrolled with a teaching staff of 28 FTE (Full-time equivalent) and 15 FTE (Full-time equivalent) non teaching staff.
 The general population in the community is highly transient with approximately 40% turnover in student enrolment in 2015.
 Approximately 60% of student enrolment identify as Aboriginal and or Torres Strait Islander.
 In 2018, the school had an enrolment of 277 students with 32 teachers and 18 non-teaching staff (14 full-time equivalent).
-It includes a special education program.
+It has a special education program.
+In 2025 the school had 312 student enrolled.

-St Joseph's Catholic School is a Catholic primary and secondary (Prep-9) school for boys and girls at Sheaffe Street (20.7014°S 140.5056°E).
+St Joseph's Catholic School is a Catholic primary and junior secondary (Prep–9) school at Sheaffe Street (20.7014°S 140.5056°E).
 In 2018, the school had an enrolment of 156 students with 20 teachers (18 full-time equivalent) and 11 non-teaching staff (5 full-time equivalent).

 Amenities

-Cloncurry has a public library, gallery, public swimming pool, showground, and racecourse.
+Cloncurry has a public library, gallery, public swimming pool, showground, golf-course, and racecourse.

 The Cloncurry Shire Council operates a public library in Cloncurry at Scarr Street.

 The Cloncurry branch of the Queensland Country Women's Association has its rooms at Charlotte Scott House in Scarr Street.
 Charlotte Scott was a dedicated member of the Cloncurry QCWA who died in 1992 having spent most of her life in Cloncurry.
 She was well known for her dancing, especially the Charleston.

 Cloncurry Uniting Church is at 19 Meldrum Street (corner of King Street, 20.7090°S 140.5084°E).
 The church operates the McKay Patrol, an aerial service of the Uniting Church in Australia.
 Supported by other denominations, the McKay Patrol operates a Cessna 182Q aeroplane to provide spiritual and practical help to people living in remote areas in the north-west of Queensland and the eastern Tablelands of the Northern Territory, an area of approximately 625,000 km2 with a population of less than 10,000 people.
 The patrol also provides regular church services in the towns of Cloncurry, Julia Creek, McKinlay, and Karumba and at Adels Grove homestead.